Bio-Pharmaceutical Sciences, 2018-2019

 - obtaining skills to present the results of scientific research by written reports and by oral presentations.

-The master’s programme BPS may start anytime, although non-Dutch students are advised to start in September or February when they need visa or help with housing (see for more information see the Masters in Leiden website).
+The master’s programme BPS may only start in September or February.
+Non-Dutch students are advised to check the Masters in Leiden website for more information when they need visa or help with housing.
 The programme has a duration of two years (120 EC).

-The programme of all specializations consists of an introduction course, at least one major research project, at least one lecture series, 20 colloquium points, scientific conduct and optional courses.
+The programme of all specializations consists of an introduction course, at least one major research project, at least one lecture series, the course Advanced Academic Skills and Career Orientation (from September 2018) and optional courses.
 Depending on the chosen specialisation other mandatory and optional courses apply as described on the corresponding page of the E-prospectus.
 MSc students with deficiencies in their previous training may repair these with optional courses (conditions may apply).
 The programme will be tailor made for each student individually.

 The general outline of the programme of the three Research Specialisations of the Master’s programme BPS is indicated in the table below.
 The other specialisations generally start with the research component, more details can be found on the e-guide pages of each specialisation.